 Doing the entire trail will have you climbing a total of 8,000 meters, which is pretty impressive for a hiking trail that’s not even in the Alps!
 Also, the total elevation gain and the actual length of the trail are not really beginner-friendly, so we only recommend this particular hike to experienced and fit hikers.

-You will love being in the Black Forest, away from all those crowded tourist spots surrounded only by untouched nature.
+You will love being in the Black Forest National Park, away from all those crowded tourist spots surrounded only by untouched nature.
 And if you’re not up for spending the night in a tent under the starry sky, no worries – there are plenty of guesthouses, mountain huts and even hotels along each of the trail stages.